• Skip to main content

 Asking for an adequate wage may feel awkward, but you are owed an income proportional to your education, skills, experience, and the area you live in.
 Being prepared for your interview — or follow-up interview — can make a gigantic difference in your compensation.
 What is compensation?
 Essentially, it’s a salary or hourly wage.
 The word “compensation” makes very clear … [Read more...] about How to Ask About Compensation

-How to Find a Job Despite Crisis, Chaos, and COVID!
+How to Find a Job Despite Crisis and Chaos!

 September 4, 2020 by Bethanie Ryan